 How can you access and correct your personal information?

-You have a right to access personal information we hold about you.
-We will comply with any request to access your personal information that you send us by email at privacy@jws.com.au except where the Privacy Act 1988 (Cth) (including the APPs) allow us to refuse to do so.
-There is no fee for making a request to access your personal information but we may charge a fee for giving you access to your personal information in a mutually agreed format, usually by sighting the accessible information held on file.
-You also have the right to ask us to correct information about you that is inaccurate, incomplete, out-of-date, irrelevant or misleading.
-If we refuse to correct your personal information as requested, we must:
+Generally, you have a right to access personal information we hold about you.
+We will comply with any request to access your personal information that you send to our Privacy Officer at the details below, except where the Privacy Act (including the APPs) allow us to refuse to do so.
+There is no fee for making a request to access your personal information, but we may charge a reasonable fee for giving you access to your personal information in a mutually agreed format, usually by sighting the accessible information held on file.

 • notify you in writing of the reasons for the refusal (unless it would be unreasonable to do so) and how to complain of the refusal; and